raman325/pyvizio/README.md

 ### Managing audio settings
 > You may have to experiment to find the available options for a given setting.
 For example, numeric settings have a finite range.
 I've also found that certain ranges returned by the API aren't correct

-List available audio setting options and their current values
+List available audio setting names and their current values
 ```bash
 pyvizio --ip={ip:port} --device_type={device_type} --auth={auth_code} get-all-audio-settings
 ```